 < Back to Oral History project: Pie in Arkansas

-From her tiny pink trailer in the Ozark Mountains, Aileen Forman turns out made-to-order fried pies she puts together with local ingredients.
+From her tiny pink trailer in the Ozark Mountains, Aileen Forman turns out made-to-order fried pies she assembles with local ingredients.
 After living around the country, the former reporter and blackjack dealer returned to the Ozarks, where she has extended family, and founded Babycakes Bakery in 1997.

 As she makes the fried pies, the five minutes it takes to roll out, fill, and fry each seven-inch bundle becomes time for storytelling, conversation, and human connections.
 Under the shade of the oak trees looming above the trailer, customers find an empathetic ear as they watch their pies cook.